MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 ## Align the region

 After aligning the photos, you can use the bounding box to trim the size of your 3D object.

+>[!NOTE]
-This step isn't required, but it speeds up the next steps.
+>This step isn't required, but it speeds up the next steps.

 1. On the toolbar, select the **Resize Region** tool.